 – Test the incident response plan regularly and make sure employees are adequately trained on how to act if there a cybersecurity attack.
 Testing and training ensure that the procedures of the incident response plan are working correctly.

 Being prepare for a breach in your cybersecurity is essential to protecting your data and critical information.
-It's necessary to have a plan in place and checklist for employees to follow to get ahead of any cyber attack.
+It’s necessary to have a plan in place and a checklist for employees to follow to get ahead of any cyber attack.

 Are you just about to make a purchase online?
 See if the website is legit with our validator: